AndrewEllis93/Print-Tuning-Guide/articles/determining_motor_currents.md

 ## Determining Initial `run_current`:
 Start with around **40-50%** of rated current.

-For example, with a 2a motor, start around 0.8-1a.
+- For example, with a 2a motor, start around 0.8-1a.

+Then you can [test your maximum speeds/accels](/articles/determining_max_speeds_accels.md) and make sure your motors are performing well.
+In most cases, the motors can handle speeds/accels much faster than what you would realistically be printing at.
+- If you are having issues reaching reasonable speeds/accels, you may have a mechanical problem.
+See [here](/articles/troubleshooting/layer_shifting.md).

 ## Determining Maximum `run_current`:

 ---------------------------------